-MediaNama verified this on the DoS’s Consular Electronic Application Center where all visa applications, including the most popular DS-160 (for a non-immigrant visa), are made.
+MediaNama verified this on the DoS’s Consular Electronic Application Center where all visa applications, including the most popular DS-160 (for a non-immigrant visa), are submitted.
 Under the ‘Contact’ section, applicants are expected to share their social media information.

 Once you choose a social media platform, you are expected to provide the username:

 Any accounts that were used by multiple people in an organisation are not required.
-If the applicant does not fill out this section with either the details of social media profiles, or chose the ‘None’ option, the form does not let you proceed.
+If the applicant does not fill out this section with either the details of social media profiles, or chooses the ‘None’ option, the form does not let you proceed.

 Multiple news reports have said that email addresses and phone numbers used over the last five years are also required.
-However, when we, at MediaNama examined the application process, we came across no such requirement.
+However, when we at MediaNama examined the application process, we came across no such requirement.